 - Coconut oil: Apply a small amount to the affected area to moisturize and help loosen scales.

-- Olive oil: Similar to coconut oil, it can hydrate the scalp and make it easier to comb out flakes.
+- Olive oil: Similar to coconut oil, it hydrates the scalp and makes flakes easier to comb out.

 - Aloe vera: This soothing gel can help reduce inflammation and irritation.

-- Chamomile tea: A cooled infusion can be gently applied to calm the scalp.
+- Chamomile tea: A cooled infusion applied gently may calm the scalp.

-- Lavender oil: Diluted with a carrier oil, it may help reduce redness and promote relaxation.
+- Lavender oil: Diluted with a carrier oil, it may help reduce redness.

-Always consult your pediatrician before trying new remedies to ascertain they’re safe for your baby.
+Talk to your pediatrician before trying any new remedy to make sure it’s safe for your baby.

 Preventing Cradle Cap: Tips for Parents